Ragabov/amazon-books-review/README.md

 ### Requirements
-* Python 3.X with pip + installing the dependencies in the `requirements.txt` file
+* Python 3.6 with pip
+* Installing the dependencies in the `requirements.txt` file

 #### Training the traditional ML models
 * Run the `explotary_notebook` residing in the `explotary_analysis` directory